 Pros and Cons

 Scanz is an interesting stock screener and rich in functionalities.
-Compared to the competition, the pricing is somewhere in the middle.
-My favorite stock screener is still Trade Ideas, while Hammerstone Markets is my go-to-place for streaming news.
+My favorite day trading stock screener is Trade Ideas, while Benzinga Pro is my go-to-place for streaming news.
 TrendSpider is the third in the field and offers a similar mix of stock scanner functionalities and charting, as Scanz does.

 - Scanz minimum subscription duration only one month